schoolhouse-io/colmena-realworld-example-app/README.md

 Given that this is a distributed architecture with many components and cells working separately, it's fair to wonder...
 Are changes atomic?
 How do we keep them consistent?

 When commands need to be atomic (they usually do), they are decorated by a transaction.
-This transaction is responsible for publishing the sequence of events the command generates.
+This transaction is responsible for publishing the sequence of events the command generates and running the proper materializers.

-Consistency, on the other hand, is enforced by a component we call _the Materializer_.
+These materializers enforce consistency and integrity. .
 A materializer takes a sequence of events and propagates their changes to the several "read models" the queries use.
 For instance, a materializer may get the following sequence of events:

 ```
 article_published(...)